Other data type

 }

-In order to support float point library (part of compiler-rt) [2], the following code are added to support instructions clz and clo.
-Though clz and clo instructions are implemented in compiler-rt.
-However these two instructions are integer operations and will get better speed up in float point application.
+To support the floating-point library (part of compiler-rt) [2], the following code is added to support clz and clo instructions.
+Although these instructions are implemented in compiler-rt, they are integer operations that improve floating-point application performance.

 lbdex/chapters/Chapter7_1/Cpu0InstrInfo.td